-I’d planned to roast some of the leftover fresh veggies that I had in the fridge from when mom & dad came to supper several nights ago.
+I’d planned to roast some of the leftover fresh veggies that I had in the fridge from when mom & dad came to supper a few nights ago.

 So now here my sister and I are, staring at the leftover produce in the fridge from several days ago when I gained my sister’s admiration when watching me remove the fresh produce from the fridge.

 I guess I just never thought about it since it’s what I saw our grandmother do years ago when I was a child.

 I do much the same thing with fresh celery, asparagus, carrots and cauliflower too.
 It keeps my produce crisp and wilt-free for several days.

 As a matter of fact this homestead hack also helps me to easily Sneak More Vegetables into RancherMan’s diet.